 Declining yields translate into higher bond values and vice versa.
 Whenever yields will rise again from these very low or even negative yields, the prices of those bonds will be subject to extraordinary losses.

 Exhibit-2 (below): The graph shows annualised rates of return for several time frames, comparing the composite index of five major bond markets with LPP-C40, a popular multi-asset benchmark for Swiss pension funds.
 For the full history since occupational pension funds became mandatory (31.12.1984) , bonds have performed better than this benchmark.
 The same applies to the time since the end of 1999.
 However, in the more recent past, bond returns have lagged equities.
-A comparison between the bond composite and LPP-C40 benchmark index was negative across ten, five, three years, and in 2019.
+A comparison between the bond composite and LPP-C40 benchmark index was negative across ten, five, three years, and during the last 12 months.

 Exhibit-3 (above): The table focusses on returns over ten years and less.
 In the upper part, values of return indices are shown, while the lower part displays annualised rates of returns for matching time frames since these dates.
 For greater transparency, the best returning market in each period is shown in green, the worst performing in red.

-Exhibit-4 (below): The graph emphasises returns over the most recent 12 months (i.e.: the year 2019), a period clearly dominated by good returns from US treasuries while returns form Japanese bonds were slightly negative.
+Exhibit-4 (below): The graph emphasises returns over the most recent 12 months, a period clearly dominated by good returns from US treasuries while returns form Japanese bonds were very low.
 British bonds, the second best bond market, generated only slightly more than half the return from US Treasury bonds.

 Exhibit-5 (above): Returning to the bond composite, the graphs above plot straight performance in the lower portion of the exhibit, and the relative performance to the multi-asset benchmark LPP-C40.
-As an asset class, for several months now, bonds have been a drag on performance, in absolute and in relative terms.
+As an asset class, for several months now, bonds have been a drag on performance, if not in absolute, then in relative terms.
 Currently, the relative plot stands very near its long term low reached late 2018.

 Exhibit-6 (below): This graphs covers the same time frame as the preceding plot of the composite index but this time individual bond markets are shown.
-Note the massive performance gap between British and German bonds (the strongest two bond markets) and the Japanese bond market.
-The relative performance of individual bond markets will be shown further down, in Exhibit-9.
+Note the massive performance gap between British and German bonds (the strongest two bond markets) and the Japanese bond market, the laggard.
+Relative performance of individual bond markets will be emphasised further down, in Exhibit-9.

 Exhibit-7 (above): The table shows values of the all return indices, and their performance differential to the equal-weight composite in the upper portion.
 Over ten years, British Treasury bonds performed considerably better than the other markets in this sample, Japanese Treasury bonds had the poorest return in this time frame.